centroid457/private_values/README.md

 ## INFORMATION

 ### Inspiration
-Designed to use private data like username/pwd kept in OsEnvironment and not open it in projects.
+Designed to use private data like username/pwd kept in OsEnvironment and not open it in public projects.
 Main goals: short implementation and OOP usage.